dmaivel/dmaivel.github.io/content/posts/outperform-cublas-with-opengl.md

 1. Written as a new shader
 2. Perform `scopy` & `sdot` on every element in `C`

 Of these two options, the former makes the most sense.
 The latter, although requiring less work, would result in an implementation that is extremely slow with large matrices.
-This is because we would be making over {{< note title="`m*n*4`" >}} The `4` comes from the amount of shaders we call: `scopy` three times, `sdot` once. `m*n` is how many elements are in matrix `C`. {{< /note >}} draw calls, as we would copy portions of matrices `A` and `B` into vectors, performing the dot product (which has additional draw calls for reduction), and copy the result element by element.
+This is because we would be making over `m*n*4`[^5] draw calls, as we would copy portions of matrices `A` and `B` into vectors, performing the dot product (which has additional draw calls for reduction), and copy the result element by element.

 As such, writing a single shader to handle all these operations would be significantly faster, as it would only require a single draw call.